Colesevelam (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how colesevelam works.
-Tell your doctor if you are taking any of the following.
-He may tell you to take your other medicine at least 4 hours before you take colesevelam.
+Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine: